NatashaChetwynd/GDPPR_code/BMI/README.md

 Please note that methods 4, 5 and 6 for children are separated out because their BMI categories are calculated using centiles which are based on their sex, age and BMI (or height and weight calculated BMI).

+# METHODOLOGY

-The code accounts for all six of these methods and produces a BMI category using [NHS BMI groupings](https://www.nhs.uk/live-well/healthy-weight/bmi-calculator/).
-Please note that cut off points for outliers e.g. cut off low BMI at 10 and high at 55, were determined through initial analyses and were agreed with internal clinicians.
-Cut off points were deemed to be necessary as we can’t be sure without further analysis whether values outside of the chosen range are DQ issues or just outliers.
+a) For method 1 a BMI category is assigned using [NHS BMI groupings](https://www.nhs.uk/live-well/healthy-weight/bmi-calculator/).
+Outliers / potential DQ issues are removed and are not counted as having a determinable BMI category. _Please note that cut off points for outliers e.g. cut off low BMI at 10 and high at 55, were determined through initial analyses and were agreed with internal clinicians.

+b) For methods 2 and 4, the BMI category assigned in the  was assumed to be correct unless the

 # NOTES